 How do small loans work?

-A small loan works by submitting a loan application (usually online) which is then seen by a lender or, panel of lenders, who will assess your application for affordability and potential risks of non-repayment.
+A small loan works by submitting a loan application online which is then seen by a panel of lenders, who will assess your application for affordability and potential risks of non-repayment.

 Applicants need to be over 18 years of age and a UK resident.
-It is essential that customers are earning a regular income (full-time or part-time).
-Earning at least £750 per month is a common need from lenders who specialise in smaller loan products.
+It is essential that customers are earning a regular income (full-time or part-time) that is paid into a UK bank account with a debit card attached to it.